thredded/thredded/README.md

 ### Application layout

-You can also use Thredded with your application (or other) layout by by setting `Thredded.layout` in the initializer.
+You can also use Thredded with your application (or other) layout by setting `Thredded.layout` in the initializer.

 In this case, you will need to reference your paths/routes carefully and pull in thredded assets (styles and javascript):